daniyalnazeer55/pwr-ai-agent/README.md

 python app.py
 ```

-3. Open your browser to the Gradio interface URL (usually http://127.0.0.1:7860)
+3. Open your browser to the Gradio interface URL

 4. Ask your PWR-related questions and the agent will respond with evidence-based answers